Radiology ST1 application process 20245

 2. The ORIEL application form includes basic information including personal details, education and employment history.
 Candidates will have to complete a self-assessment score based on personal achievements.
 Evidence to support this scoring will be uploaded onto the ORIEL system.
 What is considered acceptable evidence will be outlined in the self assessment documents.
 The evidence will then be reviewed by radiology consultants to ensure the self-assessment scoring is accurate.
 In previous years, before the COVID pandemic, you submitted a physical portfolio, whilst this has been replaced by the online self-assessment, it is still good practice to keep all of your achievements and experiences together, as this will make it easier to refer back to in the future.
 You can read more about the self assessment marking scheme here.

 4. Candidates are ranked and invited to interview based on their MSRA score.
 The minimum cut off for the MSRA has historically increased year upon year.
-In the 2022-2023 application cycle this was 543, compared to 521 for the 2021-2022 application cycle, and for the 2023-2024 application cycle, the minimum cut-off score is 201 in each of the MSRA domains
+For the 2025 application cycle, the minimum cut-off score is 201 in each of the MSRA domains

 How do I prepare for the MSRA?